OrchardCMS/OrchardCore.Samples/README.md

 ### Multi-tenant

 The tenants are prefixed with `/acme` and `/contoso`.
-For instance, accessing `/acme/hello` will trigger invoke the middleware defined in Module2.
-You can check which tenant is invoked by accessing the `/acme/info` or `/acme/info` urls.
+For instance, accessing `/acme/hello` will invoke the middleware defined in **Module2**.
+You can check which tenant is invoked by accessing the `/acme/info` or `/contoso/info` urls.

 The tenants can be modified by editing the `tenants.json` file and restarting the application.

 ## Creating new Modules

-Modules are .NET Standard 1.6 class libraries that reference the **OrchardCore.AsModule ** Nuget Package.
+Modules are .NET Standard 1.6 class libraries that reference the **OrchardCore.AsModule** Nuget Package.

 The Orchard Core Nuget packages are available in a MyGet feed at this url: `https://www.myget.org/F/orchardcore-preview/api/v3/index.json`

 From the Web application, just reference a module project and it will be available.

 Optionally modules can be packaged as Nuget packages and made available on Nuget or MyGet, including static files and Views.
 More examples of modules can be found on the Orchard Core CMS application on this repository: https://github.com/OrchardCMS/Orchard2